Our Team

 MADELINE BERGER

-Maddie Berger is a research specialist in the Donovan Lab working on data products for use in active ocean planning and management processes in Hawaii.
+Maddie Berger is a graduate student in the Donovan Lab working toward her PhD.
+She focuses on data products for use in active ocean planning and management processes in Hawaii.
 Maddie previously worked for the National Center of Ecological Analysis and Synthesis supporting international marine spatial planning projects and researching land-based pollution impacts to tropical marine ecosystems.
 She has an M.S. from University of California Santa Barbara and a B.A. in Economics from UCLA.

 mmtb@hawaii.edu